 St. Norbert College also has a chapter of Theta Alpha Kappa, the national honor society for religious studies and theology, through which you can deepen your understanding of religion.
 Another way is through the college’s study abroad program, which exposes you to different religious practices and perspectives.

 Thomas Bolin, associate professor of religious studies at St. Norbert College, has published a new book, “Ezra, Nehemiah.”
-This book is part of the series New Collegeville Bible Commentary.
+This book is part of the New Collegeville Bible Commentary series.
 The books of Ezra and Nehemiah relate the return of the Jewish exiles from Babylon during the rule of the early Persian kings.
 Bolin’s commentary demonstrates that Ezra and Nehemiah offer a compelling story of the Jewish people’s attempt to reassemble the fragments of their heritage as they face the future in a greatly changed world.